vdphan/holbertonschool-zero_day/README.md

 # Holberton School Zero-Day

+This repository contains project for zero-day at Holberton school.

 | Project | Description |
 | :--- | :--- |
 | [0x00.
 Vagrant](./0x00-vagrant) | Introduction to Vagrant, virtual machine and how to run Ubuntu on Vagrant |